garfix/indra/doc/target.md

  - easy to use ORM with types, attributes, and objects
  - uses and integrates with an existing relational database
- - class generation
+ - class generation for types and attributes
- - attributes may be part of multiple types
+ - one attribute may be part of more than one type
- - each set of change forms a commit in a branch
+ - each set of changes forms a commit in a branch
  - branches may be created and merged
- - an application can be told to use data at a previous point in history (any previous commit)
+ - an application may use the data of a previous point in history (any previous commit)
  - data is stored both as views (full tables) and as diffs (commits)
  - a commit may be reverted (made undone) if no later commits depend on it
  - the commit-history of an object, a type, and a user can be inspected